FurkanTheHuman/node-mqtt/README.md

 ### FrontEnd
-Frontend is currently not complete and stands for just to prove auth is working in the api. cookies hold as httpOnly and testing it at front end easier.
+Frontend is currently not complete and stands for just to prove auth is working in the api. cookies hold as httpOnly and testing it at frontend is easier.
 Auth is currenly closed for curl to work on and can be opened by turning IS_AUTH_ON variable true at api/routes.js

 ### Testing